Birmingham police charge man with fire at synagogue; Rabbi says incident was not antisemitic - NewsBreak

 Birmingham police charge man with fire at synagogue; Rabbi says incident was not antisemitic

 BIRMINGHAM, Ala.
 (WIAT) — Birmingham police have announced formal charges against Gregory Earl Fuller, Jr., in connection to a fire on the property of Temple Beth-El, a historic synagogue in the city.
-The temple’s rabbi has said the incident was not antisemitic.Auburn Police arrest man in weekend shooting of 22-year-old woman
+The temple’s rabbi has said the incident was not antisemitic.Election Day Blood Moon won’t happen again until 2394

 According to a press release issued by Birmingham Police, Fuller was charged with second-degree arson and is being held in the Jefferson County Jail on a $30,000 bond.